 Shared folders and collaboration in Keynote

-If you share a folder that contains a Keynote presentation, everyone who has permission to view the folder can open the presentation inside the folder.
+If you share a folder in iCloud Drive that contains a Keynote presentation, everyone who has permission to view the folder can open the presentation inside the folder.

-Note: To create, view, and collaborate with shared folders, you need a device that meets these minimum system requirements: macOS Catalina 10.15.4, iOS 13.4, or iPadOS 13.4, or later.
+Important: To create, view, and collaborate with shared folders, you need a device that meets these minimum system requirements: macOS 12.3, iOS 15.4, iPadOS 15.4, or later.

 Here are a few things to keep in mind about collaborating on presentations in shared folders:

-If you want to invite people to collaborate on a presentation inside a shared folder, you need to change the settings for the entire folder instead of adding collaborators to the presentation.
+If you want to invite people to collaborate on a presentation inside a shared folder, you need to change the settings for the entire folder instead of adding participants to the presentation.